Building Communities

 Using mentorship, storytelling and art as my tools, I help build inclusive, accessible communities.
 Whether it is in a virtual space or at an in-person event, I love bringing people together and encouraging them to get creative.

-I spent three years working as editor at Make Bank, a social enterprise fought against creative poverty in UK schools by providing disadvantaged high school pupils with the materials and resources they needed to reach their full creative potential.
+I spent three years working as Editor at Make Bank, a social enterprise which fought against creative poverty in UK high schools by providing disadvantaged pupils with free materials and resources.
 The project ran for 5 years and, during that time, provided over £100,000 worth of art materials to pupils who otherwise may not have been able to afford to study Art & Design.

-The biggest and most rewarding part of my role as editor was to help tell the stories of creatives.
+The largest and most rewarding part of my role as Editor was to help tell the stories of creatives.
 I interviewed over 100 creative professionals about how their careers had developed and the lessons they had learnt along the way.

 “I honed my ear as an active listener and responsive interviewer as we crafted thoughtful editorial content together.”

-The objective of these pieces of editorial content were to show young, aspiring artists that, no matter what obstactles they faced along the way, it was possible to have a successful, lucrative career while pursuing your passion.
-As a result, I regularly discussed deeply personal subject - such as experiences with prejudice and discrimination - shortly after meeting these friendly, generious creatives.
-I honed my ear as an active listener and responsive interviewer as we crafted thoughtfully written editorial content together.
+The objective of these pieces of editorial content was to show young, aspiring artists that, no matter what obstacles they faced along the way, it was possible to earn a decent living while pursuing their passion.
+I regularly discussed deeply personal subjects - such as experiences with prejudice and discrimination - shortly after meeting these generous creatives.
+I honed my ear as an active listener and responsive interviewer as we crafted thoughtful editorial content together.

-Make Bank was a small but determined team of two (I worked with my dear friend Kirty Thomas) but working their connected me with a community of creative changemakers who are fighting to make the industry, and wider world, a fairer place.
-The Arena, Good Nugget, We’re All Human, Working Class Creative Database, are just some of the good eggs I had the pleasure of working with during my days as editor.
+Make Bank was a small but determined team of two (I worked with my dear friend Kirty Thomas), but working there connected me with a community of creative changemakers who are fighting to make the industry, and wider world, a fairer place.
+The Arena, Good Nugget, We’re All Human, and Working Class Creative Database are just some of the good eggs I had the pleasure of working with during my time as Editor.

 Storytime

-At Make Bank, we shared creative career stories, exploring the breadth of opportunity which lies within the design industires and the benefits of pursuing you passion…
+At Make Bank, we shared creative career stories, exploring the breadth of opportunity which lies within the design industry and the benefits of pursuing your passion.
+Here is a selection of the most impactful interviews I conducted…

-My network led me to my next role, becoming Community Lead at Agents for Change, an assembly of illustration agencies working together to diversify their industry.
+This network of changemakers led me to my next role, becoming Community Lead at Agents for Change, an assembly of illustration agents working together to diversify their industry.

-With the help of our 20 agency members, the aim of the initiative was to offer support to illustrators who belonged to aspiring illustrators who belonged to typically underreprestented groups within the industry (which included People of Colour, LGBTQ+, neurodiverse, living with a disability and/or from a low socioeconomic background).
+With the help of our 20 agency members, the initiative aimed to offer support to aspiring illustrators who belong to typically underrepresented groups within the industry (which included people who identified as BIPOC, LGBTQ+, neurodiverse, disabled and/or from a low socio-economic background).

 “Everyone brought a unique perspective and insight to the project as we reimagined the future together.”